What you need to know as as far as supplies for the first time juicer.

 Quantity 1, 50ml Graduated Cylinder

-I personally also use a 30ml syringe for measuring out my 1oz mix bases and cleaning carto’s but this is purely an option.
+I personally use a 50ml cylinder for measuring out my 1oz mix bases and measuring large quantities of base fluids.

 As for luer lock needles the larger the gauge the easier fluid will pass through it.

-Large = 16 - 18 gauge used for PG, VG and Nic solution.
+Large = 16 - 18 gauge used for PG, and Nic solution.
+For measuring thick fluid like VG use a syringe without a needle attached.

-Small = 24 – 26 gauge for measuring PG and alcohol based flavors and can give a consistent small drop.
+Small = 24 Ė 26 gauge for measuring PG and alcohol based flavors and can give a consistent small drop.

 Recommended safety gear:

-I recommend my freedom smokes to get mixing supplies as they have the best assortment and best quality that I’ve found.
+I recommend my freedom smokes to get mixing supplies as they have the best assortment and best quality that Iíve found.

 I also have bought bulk syringes and bottles from Ebay and Amazon at a substantial savings.